Bhaskers-Blu-Org2/MCW-Azure-security-and-management/Hands-on lab/HOL step-by-step - Azure security and management.md

 3. Select **Start trial** if present (your subscription may already be enabled for Standard).

 4. Close the panel and navigate back to the **Security Center Overview** screen.
-Click on **Security policy** under the **General** section.
+Click on **Security policy** under the **Policy & Compliance** section.
 Review the policy options that can be automatically applied to your subscription.

 5. Click on **Recommendations** on the left navigation.
 Note the different options and the **SECURE SCORE IMPACT**.
 This lets you know the impact of the changes on your overall security score (the higher the better).

-6. Click the option for **Install monitoring agent on your machines**.
-On the next screen, click **Enable** to turn on automatic provision of the monitoring agent.
+6. Click the option for **Install monitoring agent on your Virtual machines**.
+On the next screen, click **Install agents** to turn on automatic provision of the monitoring agent.

 7. On the next screen, accept the default workspace configuration and click **Save** to enable monitoring.
 This will automatically install the agent on any new or existing virtual machines in the subscription.